NianNour/Prime-numbers/README.md

 # Prime-numbers
-A help tp find prime numbers in a specific domain.
+A help to find prime numbers in a specific domain.